navneeth31/password-generator/README.md

-# 🔐 Secure Bash Password Manager
+# 🔐 Password Generator & Manager

 A simple, terminal-based password manager written in **Bash**.
 It uses **GPG** for symmetric encryption to securely store multiple credentials (service, username/email, and randomly generated passwords) in a single encrypted vault.
-Clipboard operations are supported via `xclip` (or `xsel`/`pbcopy`), and entries can be added, viewed, copied, or deleted through a menu-driven interface.
+Clipboard operations are supported via `xclip` (or) `xsel`, and entries can be added, viewed, copied, or deleted through a menu-driven interface.

 ---